 Now, that last quote may be a tad confusing.
 After all, didn't the EPA, the Congressional Budget Office, and the Energy Information Administration (EIA) all publish detailed analyses showing that the costs of the House climate bill would be modest?
 Where did this "huge economic pain" business come from?
 Ah, well, you see, the National Association of Manufacturers (NAM) just released its own study today arguing that climate legislation would ravage U.S. manufacturing and destroy some 2 million jobs by 2030.

 So, let's take a peek.
 Technically, NAM is using the same economic forecasting model as the Energy Information Administration, but NAM fed its own, very different assumptions into the model.
 Not all of those assumptions have been disclosed yet, but the ones that have seem a little dubious.
 For instance, NAM assumes that, under a climate bill, we'd see just 10 to 25 gigawatts of new nuclear power.
-But the EIA predicts we'd see that many nukes built without a climate bill, and up to 195 gigawatts under a carbon cap.
+But the EIA predicts we'd see that many nukes built without a climate bill, and as much as 95 gigawatts under a carbon cap.
 Likewise, NAM assumes we'll see 5 to 10 GW worth of wind power installed for the next 20 years under a carbon cap.
 Yet there was 8.5 GW installed in 2008 alone—and, again, that's without any carbon price.

 Last year, when the Senate was considering the Lieberman-Warner carbon bill, NAM came out with a similar analysis that projected economic doom by assuming that we'd see no technological advances and that renewable-power production would actually decrease as a result of a carbon cap.
 At the time, one Lieberman aide quipped that that NAM study was "like a poster in the subway that says 'THIS TRAIN WILL GO OFF THE RAILS' in huge bold type and then, in tiny type at the bottom, 'unless the train has wheels.' " Still, every study deserves its day in the sun, so let's put up a graph showing the NAM's gloomy economic projections, courtesy of Brad Johnson: